TheGrayDot/mpqcli/README.md

 ## Subcommands

-The `mpqcli` program has the follwoing subcommands:
+The `mpqcli` program has the following subcommands:

 - `version`: Print the tool version number
 - `about`: Print information about the tool